Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Natan Rubin for pointing out to us that \frechet{}-related papers require a witty title involving a dog, Bettina Speckmann for inspiring discussions during the early stages of this research, G\"unter Rote for providing us with his Ipelet for the free-space diagram, and Otfried Cheong for Ipe.
+We would like to thank Natan Rubin for pointing out to us that \frechet-related papers require a witty title involving a dog, Bettina Speckmann for inspiring discussions during the early stages of this research, G\"unter Rote for providing us with his Ipelet for the free-space diagram, and Otfried Cheong for Ipe.
+We would also like to thank anonymous referees for suggesting simpler proofs of Lemma~\ref{lem:preprocess_input} and Lemma~\ref{lem:opt}, for pointing out~\cite{katz1997expander} for Theorem~\ref{thm:actDiscrete}, and for suggesting a section on the weak \frechet distance.

 [1]{}